 - Cavemen Versus Astronauts Debate: Warren and Andrew's argument on who was the best James Bond actor.

 - Chekhov's Gag: Andrew isn't happy over Holding Hands for a spell incantation, causing Warren to say, "You know what homophobia really says about you?"
-Also serves as a Brick Joke from when 'casting spells' was used as a Getting Crap Past the Radar way of portraying Willow and Tara's lesbian relationship.
+Also serves as a Brick Joke from when 'casting spells' was used as a metaphorical way of portraying Willow and Tara's lesbian relationship.

 - Chekhov's Gunman: Clem (credited here as 'Loose-Skinned Demon') becomes a minor character in the series.

 - Chekhov's Gun: Jonathan's Voluntary Shapeshifting spell is used for more serious purposes in "Dead Things".
 The camera hidden by the Trio in the Magic Shop becomes a plot point in "Entropy".

 - Comfort Food: Buffy returns from her meeting with Angel with a gigantic tub of fried chicken.